4. Programming the Chip#

 • you can choose your own filename for the output file, but a .txt extension is recommended; besides my_circuit_bitstream.txt, my_circuit_bitstream_clk.txt will also be generated.

-We save the netlist of the circuit as a .cir file by right clicking on the schematic, then View Spice Netlist, and File Save as.
+Then, we save the netlist of the circuit as a .cir file by right clicking on the schematic, then View Spice Netlist, and File Save as.

 Next, we translate the schematic cir file to connections json file (see instructions above):